Mikejo5000/vsts-docs-pr/docs/tfs-server/upgrade/upgrade-2013/same-app-tier-hardware.md

 ![](../../install/_img/ic612456.png)

 > [!TIP]
 > If you have Project Server added to TFS, this is when you should upgrade the TFS Extensions for Project Server.
-See the heading “Less-common upgrade tasks” for more information in [TFS upgrade requirements](upgrade-2013-requirements.md).
+See the heading "Less-common upgrade tasks" for more information in [TFS upgrade requirements](upgrade-2013-requirements.md).

 ## Next Step: Set up a new build machine